Drakmyth/BitburnerScripts/README.md

 - [ports.lib.js](ports.lib.js) - Contains constants that define which ports to use for different purposes.

 ## Contract Solvers
 Contract solvers are used by `contracts.app.js` to automatically complete contracts.
-Each solver includes a `.test.js` file that can be executed to run various payloads against it to ensure the solver is working properly.
-The solvers should not be executed manually except through these test scripts as they rely on having a second script listening on a port to receive the contract solution.
-Test cases are copied from https://github.com/phantomesse/bitburner/tree/main/tests unless otherwise noted in the test file.
+Solvers should not be executed manually as they rely on having a second script listening on a port to receive the contract solution.

 | Contract                                | Script                                                                                                     |
 |-----------------------------------------|------------------------------------------------------------------------------------------------------------|